-Three things all plants need to grow are sun, water, and carbon dioxide.
-Different plants have different requirements for sun and water, so knowing if you are watering properly can be difficult–particularly when referring to your lawn.
+Three things all plants need to grow are the sun, water, and carbon dioxide.
+Different plants have different requirements for sun and water, so knowing if you are watering correctly can be tricky–particularly when referring to your lawn.
 Grass has different watering needs than other types of plants.
-In fact, different varieties of grass have different watering needs from other varieties.
+Different varieties of grass have different watering needs from other varieties.
 There is not a one-size-fits-all approach to watering, though there are a few general guidelines to help determine if you are watering properly and if you need to make adjustments.

 The way plants respond to dehydration has been extensively researched.
-Recent research seems to indicate that plants have “stress memory”, which is indicative of how a plant will respond to future subsequent exposures to dehydration.
+Recent research seems to indicate that plants have “stress memory,” which is indicative of how a plant will react to future subsequent exposures to dehydration.
 We will get more in detail with that later on in this article.
-In order to determine if your lawn and garden is getting the water it needs, it is important to understand a little bit of the science behind it and the crucial role water plays in photosynthesis.
+In order to determine if your lawn and garden is getting the water it needs, it is important to understand a little bit of the science behind it, and the crucial role water plays in photosynthesis.

 Lawn and Plant Hydration